Pranav-Rama/M2-Robotics-Project/Readme.md

   <img src = "Resources/Images/w3.png">
 </p>
 <br>
 <p align="justify"> In here we got three figures which are the three different waypoints that need to be achieved.
 In order to develop a ROS program that allows the robot to navigate to those locations, we first need to know what are the Position(x,y,z) and Orientation(x,y,z, w) coordinates of these waypoints onto the map.
 Then, we will use the coordinate to define the navigation mission that we submit to the robot’s navigation stack to execute it.
-Remember that any robot on ROS runs the move_base navigation stack which allows the robot to find a path towards a goal and execute the path following while avoiding obstacles.
+Remember that our robot on ROS runs the move_base navigation stack which allows the robot to find a path towards a goal and execute the path following while avoiding obstacles.
 The setup of the terminal, gazebo and RViz should follow as below for easiness of getting the coordinates.</p>
 <p align="center">
   <img src = "Resources/Images/amcl.png">
 </p>